Webster's Unabridged Dictionary - Letter S - Page 174

 Structure (n.)
 Arrangement of parts, of organs, or of constituent particles, in a substance or body; as, the structure of a rock or a mineral; the structure of a sentence.

 Structure (n.)
+(Biol.)
 Manner of organization; the arrangement of the different tissues or parts of animal and vegetable organisms; as, organic structure, or the structure of animals and plants; cellular structure.

 Structure (n.)
 That which is built; a building; esp., a building of some size or magnificence; an edifice.